Boardwalk Hall Auditorium Organ: Console

-The organ's main console is the largest in the world.
+The organ's main console is one of the largest in the world.
 It has 1,235 stoptabs (many unified, "borrowing" from the same pipe ranks) including 587 flue stoptabs, 265 reed stoptabs, 35 melodic percussions, 46 non-melodic percussions, 164 couplers, 18 tremulants, 120 selectors for the 6 swell pedals controlling 15 swell boxes, and a crescendo pedal.

-The console is the only one in the world with 7 manuals.
+The console is the one of the only ones in the world with 7 manuals.
 Uniquely, the lowest two (Choir and Great) have a range of seven octaves, and the third-lowest (Swell) has a range of six octaves, while the rest have a normal five-octave range.
 The bottom five keys on the Swell manual (GGG to BBB) are in place mainly for cosmetic reasons, as most ranks have no pipes for these notes; however, they would sound if couplers were activated.
 The manuals from top to bottom are:

 Console location among the 8 pipe chambers, approximately to scale.